Tiramisioux/cinemate/README.md

 # cinemate2
 Manual controls and a simple GUI for cinepi-raw, adding basic functionality of starting and stopping recording and changing camera parameters (ISO, shutter angle and frame rate) via the GPIO pins.
-Start/stop recording with USB keyboard.
+You can also start/stop recording using a USB keyboard.

 Preinstalled image file with Raspbian + cinepi-raw + cinemate2 can be found in the release section of this repository.